lpfgarcia/born/README.md

 ## Installation

-The installation process is similar to other packages available on CRAN:
+The installation process using devtools is:

 ```r
 if (!require("devtools")) {